 With the Kargil war of 1999 between India and Pakistan in the background, LOC Kargil follows the story of the soldiers of the Indian army who try to look for their patrol officers when they are informed that Pakistani troops are crossing the line of Control and infiltrating the country.
 As a consequence, a deadly battle is fought between the two armies.

 Based on true events during the Indo-Pak war of 1971, The Ghazi Attack follows the Indian Navy as it intercepts a coded message from a Pakistani submarine that implies an impending attack on INS Vikrant, and the Indian Navy must do everything to stop it.

 Virat is a captain in DIA – the Defence Intelligence Agency.
-He comes back to Mumbai to spend a few days as vacation.
-But when a bomb blasts in the city, he decides to track down those behind it, and ends up discovering the existence of a sleeper cell, which he must disable.
+He comes back to Mumbai to spend a few days on vacation.
+But when a bomb blasts in the city, he decides to track down those behind it and ends up discovering the existence of a sleeper cell, which he must disable.

 13. Parmanu: The Story of Pokhran

 Based on the real-life incidents revolving around the nuclear bomb test explosions conducted by the Indian army in 1998 at Pokhran, Parmanu follows the story of an IAS officer Ashwath who is tasked to lead the operation of Pokhran, but must make sure that US intelligence doesn’t get a word of it.

 Also based on true events, Kesari follows the story of a Sikh regiment of 21 men in the British Indian army who fought 10,000 Afridi and Orakzai Pashtun tribesmen in a last-stand battle at the Battle of Sargarhi.